Scottish Parliament: Scrutiny of government

 Several procedures enable the Scottish Parliament to scrutinise the Government.
 The First Minister or members of the cabinet can deliver statements to Parliament upon which MSPs are invited to question.
 For example, at the beginning of each parliamentary year, the First Minister delivers a statement to the chamber setting out the Government's legislative programme for the forthcoming year.
 After the statement has been delivered, the leaders of the opposition parties and other MSPs question the First Minister on issues related to the substance of the statement.

 Parliamentary time is also set aside for question periods in the debating chamber.
 A "General Question Time" takes place on a Thursday between 11:40 a.m. and noon where members can direct questions to any member of the Scottish Government.
 At 2:30 pm, a 40-minute-long themed "Question Time" takes place, where members can ask questions of ministers in departments that are selected for questioning that sitting day, such as health and justice or education and transport.
 Between noon and 12:30 p.m. on Thursdays, when Parliament is sitting, First Minister's Question Time takes place.
 This gives members an opportunity to question the First Minister directly on issues under their jurisdiction.

 Members who wish to ask general or themed questions, or questions of the First Minister, must lodge them with parliamentary clerks beforehand and selections are made by the Presiding Officer.
 Written questions may also be submitted by members to ministers.
 Written questions and answers are published in the Official Report.

-Parliamentary scrutiny in COVID-19

-The first session of Leaders’ Virtual Question Time, or virtual First Minister's Questions, was held on 9 April 2020 during the COVID-19 pandemic.
+The first session of Leaders' Virtual Question Time, or virtual First Minister's Questions, was held on 9 April 2020 during the COVID-19 pandemic.